Caesarean section: Technique

 Antibiotic prophylaxis is used before an incision.
 The uterus is incised, and this incision is extended with blunt pressure along a cephalad-caudad axis.
 The infant is delivered, and the placenta is then removed.
-The surgeon then makes a decision about uterine exteriorization.
+The surgeon then decides about uterine exteriorization.
 Single-layer uterine closure is used when the mother does not want a future pregnancy.
 When subcutaneous tissue is 2 cm thick or more, surgical suture is used.
 Discouraged practices include manual cervical dilation, any subcutaneous drain, or supplemental oxygen therapy with intent to prevent infection.

 Caesarean section can be performed with single or double layer suturing of the uterine incision.
 Single layer closure compared with double layer closure has been observed to result in reduced blood loss during the surgery.
 It is uncertain whether this is the direct effect of the suturing technique or if other factors such as the type and site of abdominal incision contribute to reduced blood loss.
 Standard procedure includes the closure of the peritoneum.
 Research questions whether this is needed, with some studies indicating peritoneal closure is associated with longer operative time and hospital stay.
 The Misgav Ladach method is a surgery technical that may have fewer secondary complications and faster healing, due to the insertion into the muscle.

 Anesthesia

 Both general and regional anaesthesia (spinal, epidural or combined spinal and epidural anaesthesia) are acceptable for use during caesarean section.
-Evidence does not show a difference between regional anaesthesia and general anaesthesia with respect to major outcomes in the mother or baby.
+Evidence does not show a difference between regional anaesthesia and general anaesthesia concerning major outcomes in the mother or baby.
 Regional anaesthesia may be preferred as it allows the mother to be awake and interact immediately with her baby.
 Compared to general anaesthesia, regional anaesthesia is better at preventing persistent postoperative pain 3 to 8 months after caesarean section.
 Other advantages of regional anesthesia may include the absence of typical risks of general anesthesia: pulmonary aspiration (which has a relatively high incidence in patients undergoing anesthesia in late pregnancy) of gastric contents and esophageal intubation.
 One trial found no difference in satisfaction when general anaesthesia was compared with either spinal anaesthesia.

 Regional anaesthesia is used in 95% of deliveries, with spinal and combined spinal and epidural anaesthesia being the most commonly used regional techniques in scheduled caesarean section.
 Regional anaesthesia during caesarean section is different from the analgesia (pain relief) used in labor and vaginal delivery.
 The pain that is experienced because of surgery is greater than that of labor and therefore requires a more intense nerve block.

-General anesthesia may be necessary because of specific risks to mother or child.
+General anesthesia may be necessary because of specific risks to the mother or child.
 Patients with heavy, uncontrolled bleeding may not tolerate the hemodynamic effects of regional anesthesia.
-General anesthesia is also preferred in very urgent cases, such as severe fetal distress, when there is no time to perform a regional anesthesia.
+General anesthesia is also preferred in very urgent cases, such as severe fetal distress when there is no time to perform a regional anesthesia.